top of page

 • 3 min read

-Notarization has evolved significantly in recent years, giving Florida residents more flexibility than ever before.
-Today, individuals and businesses can choose between RON and traditional in-person notarization depending on their needs.
+Notarization has evolved, giving Florida residents more flexibility than ever before.
+Today, you can choose between Remote Online Notarization (RON) and traditional in-person notarization depending on your situation, document type, and urgency.

-RON allows a Florida-commissioned notary to notarize documents online using secure audio-video technology.
-The signer and notary connect through an approved platform, complete identity verification, and finalize the notarization digitally.
+RON allows a Florida-commissioned notary to notarize documents online through a secure audio-video platform.

 • No physical meeting required